10 Boxelder Bug Questions Answered

 ARE THE BOXELDER BUGS BAD THIS YEAR?

 If you’re fighting an infestation of boxelder bugs, we would love to see pictures!
 Visit TERRO® on Facebook to post your pictures.
 Got any more questions about boxelder bugs?
-Post them in the comments below, and we’ll answer them.
-For more articles like this, as well as great deals on TERRO® products, subscribe to our eNewsletter.
+Post them on Facebook, and we’ll answer them.
+For more articles like this, as well as helpful links to TERRO® products, subscribe to our eNewsletter.